cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Industry Guidance Impact

-- Post-launch feedback from users, user research, and analysis of data identified some gaps and opportunities in both the Industry Guidance page and how it intersects with the Blueprint Framework.
+- The post-launch feedback user research, and analysis of data identified some gaps and opportunities in both the industry guidance page and how it intersects with the blueprint Framework.

-- The core team decided that the best solution was an updated Blueprint design that incorporates Industry guidance in a unified context.
-This solution addresses most of existing problems, streamlines the experience, and makes Industry Guidance easier to update, maintain and track.
+- The team decided that the best solution was an updated blueprint page design that incorporates industry guidance in a unified context.
+This solution addresses most of existing problems, streamlines the experience, and makes industry guidance easier to update, maintain and track.

 | Prioritized Challenges 	| Solution 	| Success Metric 	|